odsod/language-based-security-report/report.md

 Because of the severity of the problems found he suggests that applications running an affected release should be upgraded or fixed immediately.
 The post suggests different fixes depending on RoR version and what modules the application uses.
-One fix is to disable YAML type conversion when parsing XML.
+One fix is to disable `YAML` type conversion when parsing `XML`.

 Many articles have been written on the subject after the initial post such as [^3], [^4], [^5]. [^3] talks about how the exploit affects websites using RoR